To help you choose a wood type and grain style, see what others have done. Visit our Photo Gallery.

 If you’re seeking an antique-like appearance or the look of authenticity, consider specifying a hand-scraped finish for your edge-grain or plank countertops.
 To produce this effect, the Amish craftsmen who make all our lovely countertops guide a wood scraper longitudinally along the wood, causing very slight variations in its surface.
 The effect is most noticeable when viewing the wood under nearly horizontal lighting, which tends to accentuate the unevenness.

+No matter what you're after, it's likely we can satisfy your need.
 Whether you’re covering a surface as small as one square foot, or a kitchen island as large as 15 feet long and 7 feet wide, we can deliver.
 Want an unfinished top you can finish yourself or a finish of food-safe natural oil for counters that will be used for food preparation?
 Or maybe you want the low maintenance or lifetime protection a clear-coat conversion varnish can provide.
 Either way, we've got you covered.
 Just enter your dimensions for your kitchen island or counter top to view an instant, custom price quote

 Need a backsplash or two, or three?
 No problem.
 Just give us a call or send us an email.
 There’s no classier way to finish off your kitchen remodel.